 The City of Thomaston was incorporated as a city by an act of the General Assembly of Georgia on December 2, 1897.
-Prior to that date the City of Thomaston was a town having first been incorporated as such act by the General Assembly of Georgia on December 22, 1857.
-The City operates under a Council-Manager form of government and provides the following services as authorized by its charter: Public works, which includes sanitation and streets, police and fire protection (public safety) and general and administrative services.
+Before that date, the City of Thomaston was a town having first been incorporated as such by the General Assembly of Georgia on December 22, 1857.
+The City operates under a Council-Manager form of government.
+It provides the following services as authorized by its charter: Public works, which include sanitation and streets, police and fire protection (public safety), and general and administrative services.

-The accounting policies of the City of Thomaston, Georgia conform to generally accepted accounting principles as applicable to governments.
+The accounting policies of the City of Thomaston, Georgia, conform to generally accepted accounting principles as applicable to governments.
 The following is a summary of the City's more significant policies applied in the preparation of the accompanying financial statements.